 - A voluntary audit undertaken for a private company, in terms of the Companies Act of South Africa, pursuant to a shareholder resolution.
 The public interest score is less than 100 and the financial statements are internally compiled.
 The financial statements are intended for the purpose of providing financial information to the shareholders, considered specific users, and are prepared in accordance with a basis of accounting determined by the directors. - The company is not a PIE, as defined in the IRBA Code.
-The auditor's report therefore excludes the additional disclosures required by the IRBA Rules on: - o Enhanced Auditor Reporting; and - Audit Tenure. - The audit is not a group audit (i.e. ISA 600 (Revised) does not apply). - The financial statements do not include a statement of changes in equity. - ISA 800 (Revised) applies, and the independent auditor has determined that the basis of accounting is acceptable to the intended users of the financial statements. - The auditor has concluded that an unmodified (i.e. "clean") opinion is appropriate, based on the audit evidence obtained. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the company's ability to continue as a going concern. - Key audit matters are not required to be reported (as the company is neither listed nor a PIE). - The Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary.
+The auditor's report therefore excludes: - The additional disclosures required by the IRBA Rules on: - Enhanced Auditor Reporting; and - Audit Tenure. - The statement indicating that the independence requirements that are specific to audits of financial statements of PIEs were applied. - The audit is not a group audit (i.e. ISA 600 (Revised) does not apply). - The financial statements do not include a statement of changes in equity. - ISA 800 (Revised) applies, and the independent auditor has determined that the basis of accounting is acceptable to the intended users of the financial statements. - The auditor has concluded that an unmodified (i.e. "clean") opinion is appropriate, based on the audit evidence obtained. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the company's ability to continue as a going concern. - Key audit matters are not required to be reported (as the company is neither listed nor a PIE). - The Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary.
 The auditor has determined that the other information includes the Directors' Report, prepared in terms of the Companies Act of South Africa.